polterguy/polterguy.github.io/documentation/faq/index.md

 When you have watched the above videos, you can find the reference documentation for each project and slot in the navbar section of the primary documentation for Magic.

-## Where can I find the documentation for Aista Magic Cloud?
+## Where can I find the documentation for Magic Cloud?

 You can find Magic's documentation at [polterguy.github.io](https://polterguy.github.io)

-## What is Aista's slogan?

-Our slogan is _"Where the Machine Creates the Code"_, and it implies that when you're using Aista Magic Cloud, the machine will be able to create a lot of your code, especially the repetetive and boring code.

 ## What is a cloudlet?

-A cloudlet is a Kubernets POD deployed into our Kubernetes cluster, with Aista Magic Cloud preconfigured and installed.
+A cloudlet is a Kubernets POD deployed into our Kubernetes cluster, with Magic Cloud preconfigured and installed.
 We have automated the entire process of creating such cloudlets, as a part of our hosting service, giving you your own private Magic installation.
 We refer to such Magic installations as _"cloudlets"_.
 A cloudlet comes in different sizes, with differences here implying how much storage, how much CPU, and how much memory the cloudlet has - In addition to that a cloudlet can be delivered with a fully managed database, either MySQL or PostgreSQL to replace the SQLite database we give you with a _"managed database"_.
+AINIRO offers [hosted cloudlets](https://ainiro.io) for a fee.

 ## What is the price of a Magic cloudlet?

-The price for an Aista Magic Cloud cloudlet varies according to your needs.
+The price for an Magic Cloud cloudlet varies according to your needs.
 Our entry level product will typically cost you 498 EUROs in installation and 198 EUROs per month after that, and it requires that you're willing to sign up for at least one year.
 This is suitable for most smaller companies with 20 or less employees.